 Richard Thaler: “Why tie to gold? why not 1982 Bordeaux?”

 Because gold is a proven asset.
 It is the most successful medium of exchange in the history of mankind.
 People have used and still use gold as money.
 No one uses wine.

-Though perhaps if wine (1) retained value over thousands of years without decay (imperishable), (2) were easily divisible without losing value, (3) were malleable and ductile, able to be shaped into more convenient and portable forms, (4) remained stable in a wide range of temperatures and climates, (5) has never been worth nothing, (6) was fungible (an ounce from one source would be equal and identical to an ounce from another source), (7) supply was finite without being so rare as to be difficult to use (relative scarcity), (8) new supply was relatively uncommon and difficult to acquire (certainly relative to the success of vineyards or activity of a printing press), (9) had a long-standing history of being used as currency, and above all else (10) free people were using it as a medium of exchange or intermediary of trade - then Thaler might have a point.
+Though perhaps if wine (1) retained value over thousands of years without decay (imperishable), (2) were easily divisible without losing value, (3) were malleable and ductile, able to be shaped into more convenient and portable forms, (4) remained stable in a wide range of temperatures and climates, (5) has never been worth nothing, (6) was fungible (an ounce from one source would be equal and identical to an ounce from another source), (7) supply was finite without being so rare as to be difficult to use (relative scarcity), (8) new supply was relatively uncommon and difficult to acquire (certainly relative to the success of vineyards or activity of a printing press), (9) its authenticity can be verified relatively easily, (10) had a long-standing history of being used as currency, and above all else (11) free people were using it as a medium of exchange or intermediary of trade - then Thaler might have a point.
 Seeing as none of that applies to wine, Thaler’s comment exposes some serious economic shortcomings.